-- 1. Committees shall be composed of equal numbers of CTA members and District personnel appointed by the CBLT. - 2.
-Committees will receive and undertake activities to execute the specific charge from the CBLT. - 3.
+- 1. Committees shall be composed of equal numbers of CTA members and District personnel. - 2.
+Committees will receive and undertake activities to execute the specific change from the CBLT.
+Each party shall select a member that will act as a co-chair for each committee. - 3.
 Committees shall welcome employees who might be affected by the issue to attend and provide information as a resource.
 Committees may invite outside resources as necessary. - 4.
-Committees shall identify potential solutions supported by data to be recommended to the CBLT. - 5.
-Committees shall keep accurate records of all committee meetings.
+Committees shall identify options supported by data to be recommended to the CBLT. - 5.
+Committees shall keep accurate records of all committee meetings. - 6.
+Committees and Task Forces - a.
+Standing Committees